BBC Wildlife

 BBC Wildlife was launched in January 1963 as Animals Magazine, edited by filmmaker Armand Denis.
 In 1974 the magazine was renamed Wildlife, and in November 1983 the magazine joined BBC Magazines as BBC Wildlife.

 From 1981, and for 23 years, it was edited by Rosamund Kidman Cox.
 In May 2004, BBC Wildlife moved to Origin Publishing, which became Immediate Media, and Sophie Stafford took over the editorship after working as a section editor for two years.
 In 2013, Matt Swaine took over the reins, followed by Sheena Harvey in 2015.
-The current Editor, Paul McGuinness, took over in May 2019.
+The current Editor, Paul McGuinness, took over in May 2019 and the company changed to Our Media.

+Content for the BBC Wildlife website www.discoverwildlife.com is commissioned and managed by Digital Editor Debbie Graham.

 Editions are now numbered such that the January 2005 edition was volume 23, number 1.